derrmru/calculate-tips/README.md

 Easily split the tip pool proportionally amongst all staff.

-Progressive Web App built with React JS.
+Progressive Web App built with React and Typescript.